The Long Island Music and Entertainment Hall of Fame Supports Music Education Awarding Class of 2021 Student Scholarships

-(Melville, NY) The Long Island Music Hall of Fame (LIMHoF) has announced the recipients of its 2021 student scholarships.
+(Melville, NY) The Long Island Music and Entertainment Hall of Fame (LIMHoF) has announced the recipients of its 2021 student scholarships.
 This year, LIMHoF acknowledged four students with the Distinction in Music Award (at $500 each) for their accomplishments.
 All students are from Long Island and each plans to pursue music studies in college.

 This year’s winners are from Northport, Riverhead, Plainview, and Mastic.
 Students in Brooklyn, Nassau, Queens, Suffolk, and Kings (Brooklyn) Counties are eligible to apply for the scholarships.
-This program is an addition to other education acknowledgements that the Long Island Music Hall of Fame sponsors, which include the Music Educator of Note and the High School Recognition Awards.
+This program is an addition to other education acknowledgements that the Long Island Music and Entertainment Hall of Fame sponsors, which include the Music Educator of Note and the High School Recognition Awards.

 LIMHoF is honored to celebrate each recipient’s dedication to music in addition to supporting his or her college plans.
 Thanks to support received from the Long Island music community, LIMHoF is able to provide these annual scholarships.

-“The Long Island Music Hall of Fame is honored to have the opportunity to support and acknowledge accomplished high school seniors who are pursuing a future in music,” said LIMHoF Education Chairman, Tom Needham.
+“The Long Island Music and Entertainment Hall of Fame is honored to have the opportunity to support and acknowledge accomplished high school seniors who are pursuing a future in music,” said LIMHoF Education Chairman, Tom Needham.
 “The talent that exists on Long Island is something we at LIMHoF want to celebrate.
 In addition to following their own dreams, we believe these students will encourage and inspire others.”

 Elias Giuliano, who attends Northport High School, plays viola in the Symphony Orchestra and piano in the Jazz Ensemble.
 He received accolades for his original compositions of piano music.